 I will spend significant time responding to your work, and so I have some specific requests about how you format your documents so that I can streamline my grading.
 I would much rather spend my time commenting on your ideas and argumentation than on your formatting and grammar.
 You don’t need me to tell you things you already know—if you rush through your drafts and skip the revision process, my feedback will be less helpful to you than if I am able to respond to your strongest effort.
 Since you will not be permitted to rewrite any of your papers in this class, I urge you to do a good job the first time and request guidance and extensions if necessary.

-I have provided you with a thorough guide to writing and reasoning like a scholar in your coursepack, which will help you teach yourself how to meet the expectations of the formal analytical writing in this class, including the analytical portions of your term paper.
+To reiterate, I have provided you with a thorough guide to writing and reasoning like a scholar in your coursepack, which will help you teach yourself how to meet the expectations of the formal analytical writing in this class, including the analytical portions of your term paper.
 You must proofread your work carefully before you turn it in.
+There will be numerous other handouts and tools provided to you this semester to help you succeed in this class.
+You should use these tools to hold yourself accountable and to help yourself develop writing and critical thinking skills that will serve you for the rest of your life.
 Please ask for help if you are struggling to meet these expectations.

 You are expected to follow the latest MLA style guide and to document your sources meticulously.
 This is Honors!
 For example, all work should be exactly double-spaced in a 12-pt.
 Times New Roman typeface, rendered with 1” margins, and therefore 24 lines of text per page; the page number and your name must appear in the upper right corner of each and every page.
 Please print all documents single sided.
 You must neatly staple or paperclip your pages together: loose or crimped pages will not be accepted.
 I will not grade any paper that fails to meet the minimum expectations for length, formatting, proofreading, or rigor of citations and bibliographies.
 A template is available on this website.
 For additional examples, consult your MLA Handbook and see http://style.mla.org.